prashant-45/website-3/README.md

 ## Local Development

-Please ensure you have the following installed:
+Please ensure that you have the following installed:
 * Hugo
 * npm
 * git